scene

 7. A landscape, or part of a landscape; scenery.

-8. An exhibition of passionate or strong feeling before others, creating embarrassment or disruption; often, an artificial or affected action, or course of action, done for effect; a theatrical display
+8. An exhibition of passionate or strong feeling before others, creating embarrassment or disruption; often, an artificial or affected action, or course of action, done for effect; a theatrical display.

 9. An element of fiction writing.
+(Can we add an example for this sense?)

 10. A social environment consisting of an informal, vague group of people with a uniting interest; their sphere of activity; a subculture.